Code deployment settings

 Selecting this checkbox allows Sleuth to automatically lock a deployment when a pull request merged to your deployment branch (Sleuth will then unlock the code deployment once that change has deployed).
 Without this enabled, you can still lock a deployment manually in the Slack notification or in the Dashboard of the active project by clicking the Lock button.

-Selecting this checkbox lets Sleuth send Slack notification through your Slack integration.
+Selecting this checkbox lets Sleuth send Slack notification through the Sleuth DORA App for Slack.
 You can configure these notifications in the Slack Notifications tab of Project Settings.

 Selecting this checkbox lets Sleuth collect impact information collected through your error and metric impact integrations.
 The information is collected, analyzed, then displayed in the deploy card of each deployment.
 You will need to configure these integrations in the error and metric impact tools themselves (i.e., Datadog, Sentry, Rollbar, etc.).